-||To what extent has this person’s research contributed to knowledge, practice or policy
+||To what extent has the Nominee's research developed knowledge, practice and/or policy

-||To what extent has this person produced quality research? (for example gaining quality samples, addressing real worldproblems etc)
+||To what extent has the Nominee produced robust, quality research?
+(For example gaining quality samples, replicable results, addressing real world problems etc)

 Each will be rated on a scale from 1-7 and a minimum of 16 points must be achieved in order to receive the award.